 Do not attempt the kabedon on a girl whom you know is not attracted to you.
 She might be disgusted by this action and dislike you even further.
 And definitely do not try this with strangers!

-If you are an unwilling participant of kabedon, you can use the self-defense techniques illustrated below to fend off the guy who performs an unwanted kabedon on you.
+If you are an unwilling participant of kabedon, you can use the self-defense techniques to fend off the guy who performs an unwanted kabedon on you.
 Or perhaps you can just tell the guy off instead of resorting to violence immediately.